Jane Beevers talks mobility!

 Interested in learning more?
 Jane includes FRC techniques in many of her classes and also teaches a dedicated FRC Mobility Class – find her schedule for this week here.

-Jane is also teaching a 6-week course this September – Progressive FRC Mobility – to find out more click this link.
+Jane is also teaching a 6-week course in early 2020 – Progressive FRC Mobility – to find out more click this link.